Placement scheme details

 - 3. Negotiate your placement

-The WRDTP Placements Manager will deliver an online briefing session in early 2025, and all eligible students will be invited to attend by email.
+The WRDTP Placements Manager will deliver an online briefing session in early 2025, and all eligible postgraduate researchers will be invited to attend by email.

 Come along to hear all about the scheme, and to have your questions answered.

-You should chat to your research supervisor as early as possible and record your plans for your time on placement in your Development Needs Analysis (DNA) document.
-You may also want to contact your home institution’s careers and employability service to ask for some guidance and advice.
+You should chat to your research supervisor as early as possible, and record your plans for your time on placement in your Development Needs Analysis (DNA) document.
+You may also want to contact your university’s Careers and Employability service to ask for some guidance and advice.
+You can find relevant contact details above.

 When planning your placement, you should think about the skills that you want to gain or develop, and the type of career you may want after you have completed your PhD.